erf/vid/README.md

 ## Contributing 🙋‍♂️

-I enjoy building **vid** myself but I'm open to PR's that align with its minimal philosophy.
+I enjoy building **vid** myself but I'm open to PRs that align with its minimal philosophy.

 I don't accept issues solely for suggestions.

-Enjoy 🧑‍💻
+Enjoy 🧑‍💻✨